 Once you get into the season, you should dramatically decrease the amount of exercise you partake in.

 Most of the energy you exert should be reserved for game days and post-game day recovery sessions.
 You should also continue to focus on pitching mistakes and areas of improvement from games you have played in.

 As soon as the season is completed, begin the cycle over again to improve your skills.

 Final Training Tips for Future Pitchers

-As we mentioned in the beginning, there is no direct way to become a pitcher.
+As we mentioned in the beginning, there is no direct way on how to become a pitcher.
 You’ll have to put in a lot of hard work before you finally reach the level you want to be at.
-The above tips and guide will help get you there, but here are a few more tips and tricks to keep in mind regarding pitching:
+The above tips and guide will help get you, but here are a few more tips and tricks to keep in mind regarding pitching:

 - Be wary of specialized coaches that promise various things if you work with them.
 No one should start to look into specialized pitching coaches until around high school age.
 Any time before that could lead to more injuries in a pitcher and a better chance for burnout.

 - Be sure that any specialized pitching coach has some reviews from others who have used them before.
 Having reviews online as a reference or just knowledge from word-of-mouth can help determine whether the coach is worth the price they are asking.

 - There are plenty of former professional athletes who would play other sports to avoid putting too much pressure on the same muscles.
 Playing other sports can be a great way to prevent over-exerting yourself with baseball and continue to have a passion for the game.